ihhub/fheroes2/README.md

 ---------------------------
 This project is under GNU General Public License v2.0.
 Please refer to file [**LICENSE**](https://github.com/ihhub/fheroes2/blob/master/LICENSE) for more details.

+The original project had been developed at [sourceforge](https://sourceforge.net/projects/fheroes2/)

 Donation
 ---------------------------